 Like fruit picking with your family?
 Well there is at least one farm open every month to pick your own fruit at.
 Check out our monthly calendar, or visit some of our other favourites

-- Watkins Family Farm – mandarins from May til October in Wisemans Ferry.
+- Watkins Family Farm – mandarins from 30th May on weekends in Wisemans Ferry.

 - Berrylicious Strawberries – pick your own strawberries usually in spring through to autumn.

-- Canoelands Orchard – while best known for its stone fruit (nectarines, peaches and plus), you can also pick tomatoes and eggplants.
-Plus in a few years, there will be apples, lemons, oranges and mandarins to pick.
+- Canoelands Orchard – while best known for its stone fruit (nectarines, peaches and plus), you can also now pick tomatoes, eggplants, mandarins, oranges, lemons and peas.

-- Fords Family Farm – mandarins from May til end June and cumquats through til last weekend of July in Wisemans Ferry.
+- Fords Family Farm – mandarins from 30th May on weekends in Wisemans Ferry.